ethanhs/ethanhs.github.io/content/about/contact.md

 ## mastodon

-I am [@ethantyping@hachyderm.io](https://hachyderm.io/@ethantyping).
+I am <a rel="me" href="https://hachyderm.io/@ethantyping">@ethantyping@hachyderm.io</a>.
 I check Mastodon daily, so this is a good place to reach me, if nothing else works.

 ## gitter.im